Alison Coles known as Ali Coles

-Co-founder BAAT Museums and Galleries Special Interest Group
+Co-founder, British Association of Art Therapists’ Museums and Galleries Special Interest Group (www.atmag.org)

 Advisory Group member, Facts4Life (www.facts4life.org)

 Ali is an experienced speaker, trainer and consultant and can offer presentations, workshops, advice and supervision in many aspects of Art Psychotherapy.
-She has particular expertise in the therapeutic use of museums and galleries.
+She has particular expertise in using museums within Art Psychotherapy.